stevendongatmsft/confidential-sidecar-containers-new/examples/encfs/README.md

 {"version":"0.2","anyOf":[{"authority":"https://sharedeus2.eus2.test.attest.azure.net","allOf":[{"claim":"x-ms-sevsnpvm-hostdata","equals":"aaa7***7cc09d"},{"claim":"x-ms-compliance-status","equals":"azure-compliant-uvm"},{"claim":"x-ms-sevsnpvm-is-debuggable","equals":"false"}]}]}
 ```

-In this case, use the following commands to verify the key has been successfully imported:
+In this case, use the following commands to verify the key has been successfully imported.
+Eg. If the key vault url is https://accmhsm.managedhsm.azure.net for example, the value of <MHSM NAME> will be `accmhsm`.

 ```
 az account set --subscription "<SUBSCRIPTION>"